 These insights are incredibly actionable: To boost results, reach out to more SaaS CMOs and aggressively pursue event attendees.

-“Sales EQ is the ability to effectively read, influence, and control emotions,” says Midaxo sales manager Shaun Crimmins.
-“Being able to stand out above the clutter of sales messages prospects are hit with, will be super important next year -- and that’s what EQ is all about.”
+“Sales EQ is the ability to effectively read, influence, and control emotions,” says sales leader Shaun Crimmins.
+“Being able to stand out above the clutter of sales messages prospects are hit with, will be super important next year — and that’s what EQ is all about.”

 Having deep product knowledge means you can answer any question that comes your way, devise creative solutions to customer problems, and offer consultations that’ll lead to opportunities.